 Double cervix and uterus can be present in many women who bleed through tampons.
-In addition, coexisting renal (kidney) abnormalities may cause symptoms such as pelvic pain and urinary retention.
+Genital system and urinary track embryologic formation share common steps.
+For these reasons, we have to look for coexisting renal (kidney or ureter) abnormalities that may cause symptoms such as pelvic pain and urinary retention.

 When To See A Doctor?

-It is recommended to seek a gynecologic consultation for any menstrual irregularities.
+It is recommended to seek a gynecological consultation for any menstrual irregularities.
 You may also seek medical care for repeated pregnancy loss and infertility problems.

-Seek care from infertility specialists skilled in reproductive surgeries if you fail to conceive within six months of trying.
+Seek care from infertility specialists skilled in reproductive surgeries if you fail to conceive within one year of trying (six months if youre older than 36 years).
 Surgical repairs can enhance fertility and pregnancy outcomes.

 How Is The Bicornuate Uterus Diagnosed?